ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 For single-tenant instances, the Veeam® Backup and Replication service is included by default with your Cloud Director site instance order.
 You can optionally remove the service before you create your instance.
 Service charges are incurred only if you choose to include the service in your order.
 You can add or remove the service later as required.

 For multitenant instances, the Veeam Backup and Replication service is deployed on the VMware Cloud Director site to provide VDCs with data recovery.
 If you want to use the service, you must install it after you provision your virtual data center (VDC).
 Service charges are incurred only if you choose to install the service.

-### VMware Cloud Director Availability
-{: #tenant-plan-deploy-services-vcda}

-For single-tenant instances, the VMware Cloud Director Availability service is included at no charge by default with your Cloud Director site instance order.
-You can optionally remove the service before you create your instance.
-You can add or remove the service later as required.

 ## Configuration limits for VMware Cloud Director
 {: #tenant-plan-deploy-cloud-dir-limits}